 The Schipperke is a small, bouncy Belgium Spitz breed which is typified by his silhouette.
 Usually black and frequently born with a natural bob-tail, he has a unique outline.
 This is created by his dense coat which includes a thick mane, frill around his neck and good culottes at the back of his thighs.
 An ideal house and guard dog, the inquisitive, alert nature of the Schipperke ensures he always barks when strange noises are heard.
 He is also an excellent ratter and vermin killer and extremely hardy.
 Comparatively free from inherited diseases, he usually enjoys a long life.

 History of the Schipperke

 The Schipperke is claimed by the Flemish people to be Belgium in origin.
 The Flemish were Dutch speaking Belgiums who lived near Holland to the North of Belgium.
 Most people believe the name Schipperke (pronounced skipper-key) is derived from the Flemish words meaning 'little captain' and the suffix 'ke' meaning diminutive.
 This is because he belonged to canal boatsmen who operated barges between Brussels (Belgium) and Antwerp (bordering Holland).
 Believed to be the smallest of the new extinct Leuvenaar or Belgian Sheepdog, the Schipperke derived its name from the word 'Scheper', meaning 'little Shepherd Dog' in the Flanders dialect.

 Schipperke c 1880

 The earliest record of 'a small tailless dog' was written by 'The Good King Wenceslas' (Bohemia 921 - 935 AD)[1a].
 Much later, around 1680, he became famous when

-... the shoemakers in the St Géry quarter organized a competitive exhibition of Schipperkes on designated Sundays on the 'Grand Place' in Brussels.
+... the shoemakers in the St Géry quarter organised a competitive exhibition of Schipperke on designated Sundays on the 'Grand Place' in Brussels.
 At this time, workmen displayed their ingenuity by making collars of hammered or carved brass for their Schipperke.